ludoaubert/linkedboxdraw/README.md

 Your diagrams may hold sensitive information.
 Your diagram data will never be uploaded anywhere.
 It is held in two files which are yours.
 It is up to you to share them with whoever you want, or not.
+By the way, your equivalent of diagdata.js may hold sensitive information, unlike your equivalent of contexts.js which holds non sensitive by nature geometric information.